-order, and then upon reaching an access number, the end user can choose one of these languages.

-Conf language If this check box is selected, the language list defined

-list is preferred on this page has a higher preference than the

-nst is preferred

-account's preferred language.

-Prompts

-customization

-Brand prompts IVR prompts can be customized per access number.

-1 1 Specify the directory where custom prompt files are

-located.
-The Media Server will look for the prompts

-in that folder first and if found - use them.
+Lanouage Language This option allows the user to select the language(s) Language to be used for reside a rest to select the language(s) to be used for voice prompts.
+Click Select languages to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
+Conf language If this check box is selected, the language list defined list is preferred on this page has a higher preference than the P account's preferred language Promote riompis customization Brand prompts IVR prompts can be customized per access number.
+Specify the directory where custom prompt files are located.
+The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.

-For example, put customized English prompts under

-the directory

-/porta_var/psmsc/custom-

-files/prompts/brands/my_company/en

-and specify "my_company" in this field.

-Confirm by If this option is enabled, the IVR suggests

-pound confirmation of multi-digit input by pressing the '#'

-1 key.

-Default prompt The maximum number of seconds the system waits

-1

-timeout, sec until a user dials a key before playing a prompt.
-By

-default: 3.

-Music on hold Specify a pre-ring MOH class here.

-class

-NOTE: Ringtone files for custom MOH should be placed under

-/porta_var/psmsc/custom-files/prompts/moh/OPTION_VALUE/

-(e.g. for the MOH class "my-ringtone" the path will

-, , ,

-be /porta_var/psmsc/custom-

-files/prompts/moh/my-ringtone/).

-Time

-announcement

-Announce time When user inputs the destination, IVR announces the

-maximum call duration allowed to this destination

-and then connects the call.

-Ilaa

-Use It is possible to use different tariffs for the

-announcement announcement of the maximum call duration allowed

-tariff and for rating this call.
+For example put customized English prompts under the directory /porta_var/psinsc/custom- nies/prompts/brands/my_company/en and specify "my_company" in this field.
+Confirm by If this option is enabled, the IVR suggests pound confirmation of multi-digit input by pressing the '#' key.
+Default prompt The maximum number of seconds the system waits timeout, sec until a user dials a key before playing a prompt.
+By , default: 3.
+Music on hold Specify a pre-ring MOH class here class openty a pre mig morr class here.
+Class NOTE: Pingtone files for custom MOH should be placed under NOTE: Ringtone mes for custom Mort should be placed under /porta_var/psmsc/custom-files/prompts/moh/OPTION_VALUE/ (e.g. for the MOH class "my ringtone" the path will be / souther ware / souther and souther will be / porta_var/psinsc/custom- tiles/prompts/moh/my-ringtone/).
+Time announcement Announce time When user inputs the destination, IVR announces the maximum call duration allowed to this destination and then connects the call.
+Use It is possible to use different tariffs for the appoint of the maximum call duration allowed announcement of the maximum call duration allowed tariii and for rating this call.

 The first (transparent) tariff should be associated

 with the "ANNOUNCE+DNIS" access code in the

 product's rating list.

-· ·

-The second tariff should be associated with an actual access code.
+The second tariff should be associated with an actual

-Thus, the user hears the time announced according to the first tariff, while the call is actually authorized and rated according to the second tariff.
-Seconds This option defines the way the seconds portion of rounding mode "available time" is announced to a customer: • none - there is no rounding, so the time is announced including seconds, e.g. "Five minutes and 49 seconds." up - the time is rounded up to the nearest minute, so 5:49 will be announced as "Six minutes."
-Application specific Template Specify the account ID here to use its configuration account properties as a template for all auto registered accounts.
-Maximum dial Maximum number of dial attempts within one attempts session.
+access code.

+Thus, the user hears the time announced according to

+the first tariff, while the call is actually authorized and

+rated according to the second tariff.

+Seconds This option defines the way the seconds portion of

+rounding mode "available time" is announced to a customer:

+• none - there is no rounding, so the time is

+announced including seconds, e.g. "Five

+minutes and 49 seconds."

+up - the time is rounded up to the nearest minute, so

+5:49 will be announced as "Six minutes."

+Application

+specific

+Template Specify the account ID here to use its configuration

+account properties as a template for all auto registered

+accounts.

+Maximum dial Maximum number of dial attempts within one

+attempts session.
 By default: 3.

 Minimum card Minimum length of a card number.
+By default: 11.

+length

-By default: 11. length Maximum card Maximum length of a card number.
-By default: 11. length Minimum Minimum length of a voucher number. voucher length By default: 11.
-Maximum Maximum length of a voucher number. voucher length By default: 11.
-Wait time Delay (in seconds) before the callback application calls the user back.
+Maximum card Maximum length of a card number.
+By default: 11.

+length

+Minimum Minimum length of a voucher number.

+voucher length By default: 11.

+Maximum Maximum length of a voucher number.

+voucher length By default: 11.

+Wait time Delay (in seconds) before the callback application

+calls the user back.